2026 Forest of Reading Winners Revealed: Canadian Students Celebrate Their Favourite Books

 For She is Wrath is a gripping fantasy about revenge, betrayal, and the complicated power of love.
 After being falsely imprisoned for a crime she didn’t commit, Dania is given a chance to escape when a mysterious prisoner offers her access to a dangerous Jinn treasure.
 With a new identity and powerful magic at her side, she begins a mission to bring down the people responsible for destroying her family.
 But when her path leads back to the former lover who betrayed her, Dania discovers that revenge is far more complicated than she imagined.
 Filled with action, romance, and high-stakes magic, this story keeps YA readers hooked until the very end.

 Emily Varga is an internationally bestselling YA fantasy author known for For She Is Wrath and The River She Became duology.
-Having lived in England, Scotland, and Australia before settling in western Canada, Emily draws inspiration from storytelling, travel, and mythology in her writing.
+Having lived in England, Scotland, and Australia before settling in the Rocky Mountains of western Canada, Emily draws inspiration from storytelling, travel, and mythology in her writing.
 Outside of writing fantasy adventures, she also works as a lawyer and shares her home with her family and a lively collection of pets.

 2026 Forest of Reading Honour Winners